Lexus RX 450h interior & comfort

 The head-up display is a real highlight: Lexus reckons it’s bigger than any rival’s, and it projects an impressive amount of information onto the windscreen in front of you, including speed and speed limits, navigation instructions and cruise-control settings.

 The entry-level RX Premium Pack gets 18-inch alloys, smooth leather upholstery, heated and ventilated front seats, sat nav, DAB digital radio, front and rear parking sensors and smart entry.
 With the RX F Sport, you get a heated steering wheel and powered tailgate with hands-free sensor, along with the F Sport spindle grille, aluminium pedal set, F Sport seats and steering wheel and adaptive suspension.

 At the top of the range, the RX Takumi gets power-folding heated rear seats, a 15-speaker Mark Levinson stereo, a colour head-up display, 360-degree camera, semi-aniline leather upholstery, 10-way powered front seat adjustment, memory settings for the front seats, steering wheel and door mirrors.

 Infotainment, apps and sat nav

 The premium navigation system is a good-looking upgrade, but the features it provides are not much better than the navigation options provided by most smartphones.
-The Lexus lacks Apple CarPlay and Android Auto connectivity. too, which many owners will find frustrating.
+In late 2019, Lexus added Apple CarPlay and Android Auto connectivity, which many owners will probably prefer to use.

-The trackpad user interface is a pain to use, and is nowhere near as slick as systems offered by German-built rivals.
+The trackpad user interface is a pain to operate, and it's nowhere near as slick as systems offered by German-built rivals.
 Ultimately, this system is a major let down in the Lexus' otherwise very likeable and sumptuous-feeling interior.